PetersonDave/petersondave.github.io/_posts/2016-11-25-Adventures-in-Item-Buckets.markdown

 ---
 Recently, we can into multiple issues regarding the Multilist with Search field and <a href="https://doc.sitecore.net/sitecore_experience_platform/content_authoring/managing_items/item_buckets/item_buckets" target="_blank">Sitecore Item Buckets.</a>.

-This field has known <a href="https://kb.sitecore.net/articles/372032" taget="_blank">documented issues</a>.
+This field has known <a href="https://kb.sitecore.net/articles/372032" target="_blank">documented issues</a>.
 Given our dependency on this field type throughout our solution, resolving the issues we encountered was absolutely critical for a fully functional CMS.

-#Hanging Search Results
+# Hanging Search Results

 Editors were getting inconsistent behavior in how results were displayed when searching using the Multilist with Search field.
 More often than not, the search field looked as if it was searching for results, but none were actually displayed; erroring out in the background.
 Similar to other <a href="http://stackoverflow.com/questions/31458086/how-do-i-control-the-priority-of-nested-queries-in-sitecore-contentsearch-with-t" target="_blank">reported issues</a>, the provider was presumably erroring out on some of our more complicated queries.